8 Black-Owned Beauty Brands You’ll Be Obsessed With

 In a room full of shade, we still had 10 more to give ???????? #PROFILTRFOUNDATION now comes in 50 shades of the same pore-diffusing, humidity resistant formula that keeps skin looking flawless AND real. ????????????????????????????????♀️????????♂️Meet our 10 new shades, 105, 145, 185, 235, 255, 345, 385, 445, 495, and 498!

 It is no secret that singer Rihanna can do it all: sing, act, dance, and even design.
 (Hello, Fenty’s amazing fashion collabs!)
 But in 2017, the Barbados-native added a new title to her already impressive resume: beauty entrepreneur.
-Offering 40 different foundation shades that covered a full spectrum of skin tones, Fenty Beauty, sets a new standards for inclusivity in the beauty world.
-The brand, which recently celebrated its one-year anniversary, continues to embrace inclusion like never before with its diverse promotional images and shade range.
+Offering 40 different foundation shades that covered a full spectrum of skin tones, Fenty Beauty sets new standards for inclusivity in the beauty world.
+The brand continues to embrace inclusion like never before with its diverse promotional images and shade range.

 Of course, we can’t talk about Fenty Beauty without mentioning the cult-favorite Pro Filt’r Soft Matte Longwear Foundation.
 Thanks to its oil-free formula, this bad boy stays on all day and keeps oil at bay, all while looking natural.
 Did we mention the foundation will only set you back $34?